 People with sleep apnea unknowingly stop breathing during sleep and briefly awaken gasping for breath.
 Interruptions in breathing and sleep happen frequently every hour.
 If left untreated, the condition can ultimately cause life-threatening health issues.

-CPAP therapy involves using a machine to pump an ongoing flow of air into your lungs at night.
+Therapy for sleep apnea involves using a CPAP machine to pump an ongoing flow of air into your lungs at night.
 This effectively prevents airways from collapsing so breathing is uninterrupted throughout the night.
 It's a non-invasive, painless treatment approach that is effective when used properly and consistently.

 CPAP Machine Components